Felipe Chavarria, GDFCF

-Nature is under assult in the surrounding areas due to burning, ranching, logging, hunting, fishing, development and conversion to agriculture and a human presence is needed at ACG to deter incursions.
+Nature is under assult in the surrounding areas due to burning, ranching, logging, hunting, fishing, development and conversion to agriculture and thus a human presence is needed at ACG to deter incursions.

 |Parataxonomist Ruth Franco explains DNA barcoding to visitors from the University of Costa Rica (left) and the Chinese government and a Chinese university (right).
 The white specimen boxes in the background are filled with thousands of DNA barcoded moths and butterflies prepared by Ruth and colleagues.
 Parataxonmists identify thousands of plant and animal species and have contributed to DNA-barcoding of over 200,000 samples and discovered hundreds of new species in the process.
 (ACG/GDFCF)|